timothyjellison/new-homepage/src/pages/posts/a-handful-of-principles.md

 Literally.
 For those like myself who are lucky enough to have a work-from-home arrangement during the pandemic, keeping our homes clean is a crucial part of staying sane and happy.
 On a larger scale — reduce, reuse, and recycle.

 And metaphorically.
 Don't hand in 80% complete work.
-Don't let your workspace get disorganized.
+Don't let your team get disorganized because you never share details on your work.
+Don't let your things or your people fall apart.
+Make things better.
+Be a healer.

 ## Read, write, and share your way out of ignorance and fear

 I've only found one reliable way to learn difficult material: read, take notes, refine your notes into something you can share, and then share.
-It's a virtuous cycle: others' writing becomes your reading, your writing becomes others' reading. *Ad infinitum.*
+It's a virtuous cycle: others' writing becomes your reading, your writing becomes others' reading. *Ad infinitum.* Now more than ever the world sees the entanglement of ignorance and fear.
+On the dark border of the unknown people make foolish and dangerous decisions.
+Our only hopes are the light of knowledge and the calming spirit of reason.

-## Take care of your friends

 ## Respect people enough to disagree with them openly